Shoulder pain

 • do not make up your own strenuous exercises or use heavy gym equipment

-• do not slouch when sitting - don't roll your shoulders or bring your neck forward
+• do not slouch when sitting - do not roll your shoulders or bring your neck forward

 Putting heat or cold packs on your shoulder